DennisDalton671/omni-orders-api/README.md

 ## Why I Built This

-I built this project to strengthen my backend development skills and demonstrate real-world API design, validation, pagination, sorting, filtering, and structured error handling.
+I built this project to strengthen my backend development using Spring Boot and demonstrate real-world API design, validation, pagination, sorting, filtering, and structured error handling.

 ---